mattn/todo/README.md

 A simple command-line todo list written in Go.

-This is a fork from @mattn altered for my own purposes.
+This is a fork from the awesome @mattn altered for my own purposes.

 It uses sqlite (instead of an hidden file) to store diverse lists it's todo's

 Influenced by Yokadi feature of having several lists.

-It does not intend to be an alternative to Yokadi, but a simpler version of it
+It does not intend to be an alternative to Yokadi, but a simpler version of it.

+If you'll find it usefull, feel free to use it.

 ## Usage